Amazon Faves

 Related: Get my Ultimate Cruise Packing Guide FREE when you subscribe to my cruiseletter.

-I recommend that at most ports, wear a short-sleeved shirt and a long-sleeved outer layer or jacket that you can easily remove and wrap around your waist if it gets warm.
-Unless it’s clearly a warm day and the forecast calls for not much variance in temps, I would recommend pants.
+Conventional wisdom for any European travel says to “dress in layers,” and I cannot stress enough how true this is.
+At most ports, wear a short-sleeved shirt and a long-sleeved outer layer or jacket that you can easily remove and wrap around your waist if it gets warm.
+Unless it’s clearly a warm day, I would recommend pants.

 One thing to leave at home is any sort of shoe with any type of heel, even a small one.
 Most Baltic ports are scenic and historic, known for their gorgeous cobblestone streets.
 That’s awesome!
-What’s not awesome is hobbling around on them and having your feet each because you wanted to wear cute boots with a little heel, thinking that small heel wouldn’t be a problem (ask me how I know this…).
+What’s not awesome is hobbling around on them and having your feet ache because you wanted to wear cute boots with a little heel, thinking that small heel wouldn’t be a problem (ask me how I know this...).

 Conclusion